PolaboinaArun/Rock-Paper-Scissors/README.md

  * Game logic determines the winner.
  * Scores are updated and stored in localStorage.
  * UI displays the outcome and score live.
+ * Autoplay: When toggled on, the computer plays automatically every 1 second until stopped.

 🧼 Reset Function
  * Clicking the Reset button: